-Disaggregate data from before the pandemic to better understand the student groups or specific students that were struggling and consider how the pandemic may have disproportionately affected them. - Students who have been historically marginalized, including students of color, students with disabilities, English learners, and the economically disadvantaged.
-Specifically, schools that are identified for targeted support and improvement or additional targeted support and improvement for one of these groups had opportunity gaps before COVID-19 which could have been widened during the pandemic. - iii.
-The extent to which the SEA will use funds it reserves to identify and engage 1) students who have missed the most in-person instruction during the 2019-2020 and 2020-2021 school years; and 2) students who did not consistently participate in remote instruction when offered during school building closures.
+Disaggregate data from before the pandemic to better understand the student

+- groups or specific students that were struggling and consider how the pandemic may have disproportionately affected them. - Students who have been historically marginalized, including students of color, students with disabilities, English learners, and the economically disadvantaged.
+Specifically, schools that are identified for targeted support and improvement or additional targeted support and improvement for one of these groups had opportunity gaps before COVID-19 which could have been widened during the pandemic.